finanalyst/collection/README.md

 ## Cleanup
 Cleanup comes after `collect` has finished, so is not a part of `collect`.

-Currently, `collect` just returns with the value of the %plugins-used hash.
+Currently, `collect` just returns with the value of the @plugins-used object.

 # Distribution Structure
 A distribution contains content files, which may be updated on a regular basis, a cache, templates, and one or more modes.